 Getting Started 🔗

 To consume Unicorn as an amalgamation, you can either (1) use a prebuilt amalgamation or (2) build the amalgamation yourself.
-To use the prebuilt amalgamation, download the archive with amalgamation in its name from the downloads page, extract unicorn.c
+To use the prebuilt amalgamation, download the archive with “amalgamation” in its name from the downloads page, extract the files unicorn.c

 and unicorn.h

-from it, and compile them with your project.
-While the amalgamation is easy to consume, the downside of using it is it's built with all features of the library including features you might not need.
-To customize which features the amalgamation has, you must build it yourself.
+and compile them with your project.
+While the prebuilt amalgamation is easy to consume, its downside is it includes all features of the library, even those you might not need!
+To customize which features the amalgamation includes, you must build it yourself.

 Building from Source 🔗

-To build Unicorn either as a traditional library or an amalgamation requires a C99 compiler and Python 3.6 or newer.
+Building Unicorn, either as a traditional library or an amalgamation, requires Python 3.9 or newer.

 To customize which features Unicorn is built with, edit the features.json